ahdinosaur/docker-debian-rvm/README.md

-# docker-ruby
+# docker-rvm

-a Dockerfile for stable ruby on stable Debian
+a Dockerfile for stable rvm on stable Debian

 ## how to